HarvardWestlake/Wolvercoin/Technical Specifications/SideQuestsPseudo.md

 Methods:
 CompareHighScores
-- If TheissHighScore<NewScore, send user 2.14x their current WC balance
+- If TheissHighScore < NewScore, send user 2.14x their current WC balance
 - Else, nothing

+Not Programmable:
+Undoctored verification that Mr.Theiss is defeated
-In real life, you must show Mr. Theiss your score, and he will have to print an NFT of his most recent instagram post
+- In real life, you must show Mr. Theiss your score NFT of Theiss photo
+- Mr. Theiss will have to print an NFT of his most recent instagram post

 **Dance for Mr. Theiss**